mamuliady/meteor-electrify/README.md

 ### Config (`electrify.json`)

-For now there's only one option here: `preserve_db`.
+For now there are only two option here:

-Set it to true to preserve database between installs.
+1. `preserve_db` - Set it to true to preserve database between installs.
 It works by saving the mongo data dir inside user's data folder, instead of being self contained within the app folder (which gets deleted when new version is installed).
+2. `port`        - Set a port to be used while in dev mode (can also be set by PORT environment variable)

 # Customizing